Lympstone Film Society

 Once a year we serve a very popular meal that precedes a film.
 This coming season it will be a fish supper before the film Fisherman’s Friends is shown in February.
 (We are also hoping that Lympstone members of the Exmouth Shantymen will entertain us in the first half of the evening.)

 Everyone is welcome.
 Non-members can pay £5 on the door for individual films, or £3 for a matinee, but the annual subscription of £20 is such good value (only £1.66 per film if you see them all) that we would recommend joining immediately.
 See Tickets/Membership page for full details.
-We look forward to seeing you on Friday, 13 September for the first film in the new season, a newly-released and highly-acclaimed film by Ralph Fiennes, The White Crow, about the escape by the great Russian ballet dancer Rudolph Nureyev to the West in the early 1960s.
+We look forward to seeing you on Sunday 20 October to watch our first matinee of the season, Rebel Without a Cause

 Film Choices for the 2019/20 Season